 6.Copy the schema XML/XME files from the requisite modules to the EQuIS Professional db folder (C:\Program Files\EarthSoft\EQuIS\db in a typical installation or, for per-user installation, %localappdata%\Programs\EarthSoft\EQuIS\).

 7.Back up the database the day of the updates prior to updating.

 1.If you have not already done so, launch EQuIS Professional and connect to a database server/site in the Backstage view.

 2.Connect to a facility, then access the Backstage from the File button on the EQuIS ribbon.

-4.Select Update by clicking from the context menu.
+4.Select Update in the context menu.
 The Update Database(s) window opens and lists the databases for which available updates can be performed.

 a.The available updates reflect the schema files (*.xme / *.xml) present in the EQuIS Professional directory (typically C:\Program Files\EarthSoft\EQuIS\db\ or, for per-user installation, %localappdata%\Programs\EarthSoft\EQuIS\db ).